 How to speed up your renewal:

-- Use "Enrollment on Arrival": If you're conditionally approved and travel internationally, complete your interview at the airport upon arrival
+- Use Enrollment on Arrival: If you're conditionally approved and traveling internationally, complete your interview at a participating airport when you land — no separate appointment needed

 Maximizing Your Travel Benefits Beyond Global Entry